-The HRCO addresses human rights complaints, concerns, issues or matters bought forward by a member of the Board community that relate to Policy #240.0, Human Rights: Code-Related Harassment and Discrimination.
+The HRO addresses human rights complaints, concerns, issues or matters bought forward by a member of the Board community that relate to Policy #240.0, Human Rights: Code-Related Harassment and Discrimination.

-The standard process for filing a human rights complaint is by submitting a HRCO Reporting Form.
+The standard process for filing a human rights complaint is by submitting a HRO Reporting Form.

 Report an Issue

-As part of the human rights complaints process, the HRCO will:
+As part of the human rights complaints process, the HRO will:

 We actively listen to the concerns of any member of the Board community seeking advice or information regarding any human rights issue or matter.
 Strict confidentiality and privacy is guaranteed at all times, which is consistent with the arm's-length position of our office.

 We inform Board community members on the human rights complaints resolution processes available to them.
 Matters that fall outside of Human Rights Policy #240 will be referred to the appropriate dispute resolution mechanism as it relates to other relevant Board policies and procedures.

 We facilitate or initiate informal resolution processes as agreed to by the complainant and/or respondent.
 Refer to our Early Resolutions page for more information on restorative practices such as informal dialogue or mediation.